-The more or less exponential development of selective histological stains for application to sections of nervous tissue also led to greatly increased recognition of fine structure, due to a combination of increased resolution and contrast.
-The first such stain was carmine, introduced to neurohistology by Gerlach in 1858, although more selective stains were then developed for cell bodies (Nissl 1894), myelinated axons or more correctly myelin sheaths (Weigert 1882), and axons themselves (the reduced silver methods of Cajal 1891, and Bielschowsky 1892).
+The more or less exponential development of selective histological stains for application to sections of nervous tissue also led to greatly increased resolution of fine structure.
+The first such stain was carmine, introduced by Gerlach in 1858, although more selective stains were then developed for cell bodies (Nissl 1894), myelinated axons or more correctly myelin sheaths (Weigert 1882), and axons themselves (the reduced silver methods of Cajal 1891, and Bielschowsky 1892).

-The latter methods quickly led to the development of a new branch of neuroanatomy- architectonics.
-Cytoarchitectonics deals with how neurons form distinctive groups based on their appearance in Nissl-stained material, whereas myeloarchitectonics deals with the general spatial distribution of myelinated fiber tracts; because axons are found everywhere in the brain, no special field of "axotectonics" has developed.
+The latter methods quickly led to the development of a new branch of neuroanatomy architectonics.
+Cytoarchitectonics deals with how neurons form distinctive groups based on their appearance in Nissl-stained material, whereas myeloarchitectonics deals with the general spatial distribution of myelinated fiber tracts; because axons are found everywhere in the brain, no special field of 'axotectonics' has developed.
 Another variant, chemoarchitectonics, is based on the histochemical detection of specific molecules, and began in earnest with the application of Koelle's acetylcholinesterase method to the rat brain (Koelle 1934).
 This was followed by the development and application of the histofluorescence method for biogenic amines by the Swedish school (Falck et al. 1962), and later by the development in the 1970s of immunohistochemical and in situ hybridization methods that can be used to detect almost any molecule from amino acids to mRNA.
 The major conceptual problems with histochemical methods in general are proving specificity of the reaction product, and determining the limits of sensitivity (how is no labeling-negative evidence-interpreted?).

 Architectonic methods are based on normal rather than experimentally manipulated nervous tissue.
 Nevertheless, their use is responsible in large part for our current understanding of the basic parts of the nervous system and their spatial relationships to one another.
 However, it is now clear that architectonics must be combined with experimental methods for determining the organization of neuronal connections (discussed below).
-When used to inform each other, these two approaches constitute the most powerful way at this time to illuminate the basic structural organization of the nervous system-the regionalization illustrated in this atlas.
+When used to inform each other, these two approaches constitute the most powerful way at this time to illuminate the basic structural organization of the nervous system.

 Another group of techniques is used to characterize the morphology of individual neurons, that is, the detailed shape of their cell body, dendrites, and axon.
-Although Deiters (1865) executed the tour de force of the dissection approach with the very tedious dissociation of individual neurons and glial cells from a number of CNS regions (most successfully from the cow), Golgi's introduction of the silver chromate method in 1873 revolutionized this field, and led several decades later to Cajal's formulation of the neuron doctrine and the concepts of functional polarity and the synapse (Cajal 1995).
-As is well known, for reasons that are still unclear the Golgi method impregnates more or less completely, and apparently randomly, all parts (except myelinated segments of axons) of a small fraction (typically less than 1%) of the neurons in a tissue block.
+Although Deiters (1865) executed the tour de force of the dissection approach with the very tedious dissociation of individual neurons and glial cells from a number of CNS regions, Golgi's introduction of the silver chromate method in 1873 revolutionized this field, and led several decades later to Cajal's formulation of the neuron doctrine and the concepts of functional polarity and the synapse (Cajal 1995).
+As is well known, for reasons that are still unclear the Golgi method impregnates more or less completely, and apparently randomly, all parts (except myelinated segments of axons) of a small fraction of the neurons in a tissue block.
 This includes the cell body, the dendrites and dendritic spines, and the axon and its collaterals, varicosities, and boutons.
 Thanks to this method, the morphology of most neuronal cell types is known in exquisite detail.

 Interestingly, the validity of the Golgi method was confirmed with the discovery of an independent method by Ehrlich (1886), based on supravital staining with methylene blue.
-Today, the morphology of electrophysiologically characterized neurons can be determined by injecting a variety of markers directly into the cell with a micropipette, and then allowing time for the marker to fill the cell before histological processing.
+Today, the morphology of electrophysiologically characterized neurons can be determined by injecting a variety of markers directly into the cell with a micropipette and allowing time for the marker to fill the cell before histological processing.